 Solo moms are strong, hardworking, and resilient.
 And that’s just the beginning.
 So what does this mean?
 Below are three simple habits that can make you a successful solo mom.
 Habits practiced regularly become rituals.
 A successful solo mom learns to develop habits that can become rituals that build a foundation for raising your children.
 Whether it’s the relationship with your kids or your mindset, creating habits that lead to them becoming rituals, can be the cornerstone of successful parenting.

-1. She is Resourceful
+1. You Are Resourceful

 To become a successful solo mom, you have learned to think on your feet.
 You usually have to make life-changing decisions on your own for both you and your kids.